-Photodynamic therapy (PDT) is used for the treatment of both acne and actinic keratosis (pre-cancerous red rough skin lesions).
+Photodynamic therapy (PDT) is used for the treatment of both actinic keratosis (pre-cancerous red rough skin lesions) and acne.
 It has also been known to treat rosacea.
-Photodynamic therapy involves three steps: a topical solution of aminolevulanic acid (ALA) also known as Levulan, is applied to the area to be treated, the solution is left on the skin for about an hour to incubate, and then a light or laser source is applied to the skin to activate the Levulan.
+Photodynamic therapy involves three steps: a topical solution of aminolevulanic acid (ALA) or methyl aminolevulinate (MAL) also known as Levulan or Metvix, is applied to the area to be treated, the solution is left on the skin for about 60-90 minutes to incubate, and then a light or laser source is applied to the skin to activate the Levulan or Metvix.

 Photodynamic therapy is a non-invasive treatment with minimal downtime.
 It can involve 2-6 treatments depending on the severity of the condition.
 Treatments are usually performed 2-4 weeks apart, depending on what condition is being addressed.
 Maintenance treatments may be required.

 The benefits of photodynamic therapy with BBL not only addresses the immediate concern for the patient (acne, actinic keratosis), but also helps with sun damage, collagen stimulation, smoothing fine lines and wrinkles, reducing broken blood vessels and sun freckles, and general overall tone and texture of the skin.